balena-io-experimental/balena-migrate/README.md

 All parameters have a default except for *IMAGE_NAME* which **must** be set in the config file or using command line parameters.
 It points to the balenaOS image to be flashed.

-When migrating a platform, that uses grub as boot manager in balenaOS (intel 32 and 64 bit devices), please make sure to provide a valid grub config file that is compatible with the balenaOS version used.
-The file can be specified using the *GRUB\_CFG* variable.

-**Warning:** Failing to provide a valig grub config will lead to devices failing to boot into balenaOS.

-The defaults set in *balena-migrate* are rather conservative so that the script will not actually flash the image but just create an initramfs and configure it to boot.
-It will will not overwrite the boot device when booted from in the default configuration.
-To enable this the config variable *DO_FLASH*  has to be set to *TRUE*.

 The script contains a list of supported operating systems and hardware platforms that it has been tested on.
 It will reject any OS or hardware not contained in that list.

-The idea is to add further architectures, OS'ses and OS versions only after they have been thoroughly tested.

 ### Prerequisites